SHeDAISY: 2004–2005: Sweet Right Here

 SHeDAISY returned to the Billboard country music charts in 2004 with "Passenger Seat", which reached number twelve.
 This was the lead single to their third Lyric Street album, Sweet Right Here.
-After this was another top-20 country hit in "Come Home Soon".
+Afterward came another top-20 country hit in "Come Home Soon".
 Kristyn wrote this song with John Shanks, and said it was inspired by a story she had heard about a friend's husband who was declared missing in action during the Iraq War.
-Last was the number seven "Don't Worry 'bout a Thing".
+Last single "Don't Worry 'bout a Thing" peaked at number seven.
 Once again, Huff played lead guitar and co-produced with the group, and Kristyn co-wrote every song.
 Allmusic writer Johnny Loftus thought that the tracks co-written with Deere, such as "Don't Worry 'bout a Thing", were the strongest due to their lyrical details.
-His review praised the sisters' harmonies, although he also considered "Come Home Soon" to be "blah" and considered other tracks to be "filler".
+His review praised the sisters' harmonies, although he also considered "Come Home Soon" to be "blah" and other tracks to be "filler".
 Waddell noted that the production was more country in nature than the previous two albums, particularly in its use of fiddle and banjo; he also thought "Passenger Seat" had influences of Celtic music due to its rhythms.
 Sweet Right Here was certified gold in the United States in October 2005, for shipments of 500,000 copies.

 At the end of 2005, SHeDAISY recorded the original song "God Bless the American Housewife" for the compilation album Music from and Inspired by Desperate Housewives, a soundtrack to the television series Desperate Housewives.
 Canadian singer Jann Arden co-wrote the song.
-A version with the title altered to "God Bless the Canadian Housewife" was also released in Canada, and reached top 20 on Radio & Records Canada Country.
+A version with the title altered to "God Bless the Canadian Housewife" was also released in Canada, and reached top 20 on the Canadian country music charts then published by Radio & Records.